PeterWaher/IoTGateway/Services/Waher.Service.PcSensor/README.md

 ## Sensor data

-The application publishes performance counter values as sensordata using XMPP, and [XEP-0323](http://xmpp.org/extensions/xep-0323.html).
+The application publishes performance counter values as sensordata using XMPP, and the [IEEE XMPP IoT extensions](https://gitlab.com/IEEE-SA/XMPPI/IoT).
 Which performance counters to publish is defined in the [categories.xml](#categories-xml) file.

 ![Sniff](../../Images/Waher.Service.PcSensor.2.png)